Mohammad Abdul Halim

 PhD Candidate, University of Toronto

-Mohammad Abdul Halim has been working as an assistant professor at the Department of Forestry and Environmental Science, Shahjalal University of Science and Technology (SUST), Bangladesh.
-Currently he is on a sabbatical to pursue his PhD under the supervision of Dr. Sean C Thomas, Faculty of Forestry, University of Toronto, Canada.
-He has B.Sc. and M.Sc. degrees in Forestry from the Department of Forestry and Environmental Science, SUST, Bangladesh.
+I have been working as an Assistant Professor at the Department of Forestry and Environmental Science, Shahjalal University of Science and Technology (SUST), Bangladesh.
+Currently I am on a sabbatical to pursue my PhD under the supervision of Dr. Sean C Thomas, Faculty of Forestry, University of Toronto, Canada.
+I have B.Sc. and M.Sc. degrees in Forestry from the Department of Forestry and Environmental Science, SUST, Bangladesh.

-Halim is currently studying different biogeophysical and biogeochemical aspects of fire and harvesting in the boreal forest.
-He is also interested in biochar as a means of climate change mitigation tool and soil amendment.
-His research broadly focuses on understanding how human activities (particularly forestry) affects our climate, and vice versa, in the tropics, temperate, and boreal regions.
-He is passionate about building low-cost instruments to study/monitor forest microclimate.
-He is nourished by open-source/-access resources, and thus, a huge fan of these resources, and committed to contribute to their development.
+I am currently studying different biogeophysical and biogeochemical aspects of fire and harvesting in the boreal forest.
+I am also interested in biochar as a means of climate change mitigation tool and soil amendment.
+My research broadly focuses on understanding how human activities (particularly forestry) affect our climate, and vice versa, in the tropics, temperate, and boreal regions.
+I am passionate about building low-cost instruments to study/monitor forest microclimate.
+I am nourished by open-source/-access resources, and a huge fan of these resources, and committed to contribute to their development.

 At leisure, I like watching movies, photographing landscapes, and playing football/badminton.